 The Guthrie has always been committed to bringing our audiences theatrical experiences from around the globe and in 2001 this commitment was reinvigorated by the creation of the WorldStage Series, which has introduced Minnesota audiences to acclaimed, innovative and socially diverse theater companies from countries including Belgium, Poland, Ireland and the U.K.

-The Guthrie Theater also returned to regional touring for a few seasons during Dowling's tenure, with the launch of a regional tour of A Midsummer Night's Dream in 2000, followed in subsequent years by Molly Sweeney, Ah, Wilderness!, The Stuff of Dreams, Freezing Paradise and a national tour of Othello.
+The Guthrie Theater also returned to regional touring, with the launch of a regional tour of A Midsummer Night's Dream in 2000, followed in subsequent years by Molly Sweeney, Ah, Wilderness!, The Stuff of Dreams, Freezing Paradise and a national tour of Othello.
 More recently, the Guthrie has partnered with New York-based The Acting Company on an annual national tour, beginning with Henry V in 2009.
 Many graduates of the B.F.A. and alumni of the Guthrie Experience actor training program have been cast in these touring productions.

 Early in Dowling's tenure, he realized the Guthrie was quickly outgrowing its home on Vineland Place.
 In additional to the Guthrie Lab in the Warehouse District, the Theater's scene shop, development department, and costume and props storage were housed in satellite buildings throughout the Twin Cities.
 The need for additional space and to bring all operations together in order to operate more efficiently became more pronounced, and Dowling began to execute his vision to establish the Guthrie as a national center for theater art and theater education, able to expand the range of performances and programs offered.